-Question 8.
-Now it is time to identify the pizza shops that were not plotted correctly on your map.
+Question 7.
+Now it is time to identify the pizza shops that were not plotted correctly.
 So, which ones?

 Figure 3 shows us how a perfectly matched address might not get perfect coordinates.
 In Figure 3, the centerline that represents "Oak Avenue" is attributed with dual address ranges; one range of odd numbers for the left side and a range of even numbers for the right side.
 Now, compare the location of the building labeled "101 Oak Avenue" with the location of the 101 attributed to the left-side range; the spots are close but not identical.
-The best any geocoding software can do is to grab coordinates from the reference data.
+The best any geocoding software can do is to grab coordinates from the reference data - not from coordinate system itself.

 Step 6.
-Building more definition queries (Bolstad, p321-331) using Datetime fields (ESRI) Four fields in your pizza shop attribute table are datetime fields (Datetime fields can store dates, times, or dates-and-times).
+Building definition queries (Bolstad, p321-331) using Date fields (ESRI)

+Four fields in your pizza shop attribute table are datetime fields (Datetime fields can store dates, times, or date-and-time elements).
 Datetimes are efficient ways to store lots of information.
-Notice how a colon character is used to separate the three time parts (hour : minute : second).
-Notice how a slash character is used to separate the three date parts (day / month / year).
-And notice how a space character separates the date parts from the time parts.
+Notice how the space separates the time part from the date part.
+Notice how colons are used to separate the three time parts (hour, minute, second).
+Notice how slashes are used to separate the three date parts (year, month, day).

-Datetime fields are efficient, but they require some care while querying.
-It is often easier to select by attributes if you reduce the problem.
-Pull out the just the pieces you need to make your query expressions simpler.
+Although datetime fields are efficient, they are difficult to query.
+It is often easier to reduce the problem by pulling out the just the pieces you need to query.

-Add some new short integer fields to your pizza shop attribute table.
-Right-click your new integer field and open the Field Calculator.
-Switch the parsing language from VB to Python, [Load...] the expression contained in the file named dataPart\py.cal, set it up, then calculate.
-Use the Python expression to pull out the piece(s) of data you need to answer the following questions.
+Add a new short integer field to your pizza shop attribute table.
+Next, right-click your new integer field and open the Field Calculator.
+Switch the parsing language from VB to Python, [Load...] the expression contained in the file named dataPart_py.cal, set it up, then calculate.
+Use the Python expression to pull out the pieces of data you need to answer the following questions.